stealth/opmsg/README.md

 Building against BoringSSL is not recommended due to missing blowfish and ripemd algorithms.

 You can use various transports with _opmsg_ such as Mail or [drops](https://github.com/stealth/drops).
+Keys can be exchanged via mail, brainkeys or [QR codes](https://github.com/stealth/opmsg-qr).

 Build
 -----